I looked out over the city. Dark and full of history, and full of darkness under it. The birthplace of liberty and revolution… and the Irish Mob.

 “Well, allow me to welcome you back.
-I assume that The Night isn’t your actual name, so let me share the nom de la guerre I have chosen.
+I assume that The Night isn’t your actual birth name, so in return let me share the nom de la guerre I have chosen.
 I am Mister Blasphemy, and I am pleased to make your acquaintance this fine if chill evening.”

-“Let go of her,” I say, feeding a little energy into the glove, making it crackle with pale purple lightnings, “and we can continue our discussion.”
+“Let go of her,” I say, feeding a little energy into my hand, making it crackle with pale purple lightnings, “and we can continue our discussion.”
 I realize suddenly that she’s wearing a black cassock and a wimple – a nun.

 “Here, hold her, then.”
 He pushes her at me, letting go of her.
-I dive and catch her, only to find that it’s nothing more than a large stuffed form.
+I drop the power, dive and catch her, only to find that it’s nothing more than a large stuffed dummy.
 The face is painted with green eyes and a wide smile, and something’s pinned to the chest.